!-- Meta Pixel Code --> Skip to main content

 Blackdot is a bookkeeping and accounts management company specialising in the UK arts sector.
 Founded in 2008 by Jo Hughes, Blackdot has worked with Live Art Development Agency for over a decade, developing a strong understanding of its work and context.
 Jo’s background in arts administration informs the way Blackdot works, with a practical understanding of the sector.
 Blackdot is a small team of qualified bookkeepers, registered with the Institute of Certified Bookkeepers, and committed to supporting the work of arts organisations through long-term working relationships.

-kane stonestreet │ Bookshop & Communications Co-Ordinator
+kane stonestreet │ Live & Digital Engagement Coordinator

 kane stonestreet (they/he) re-joined LADA June 2024, having originally been a part of the team as an intern back in 2019.
 They have been active in Live Art for the past seven years, acting as an artist, collaborator, co-conspirator and producer.
 Their performance practice centres around transness and time, whilst their curation is preoccupied with dyke erotics and censorship.
 They hold a BA(Hons) in Sculpture and Environmental Art from Glasgow School of Art and studied Live Art (MA) at Queen Mary University of London.

 A photo of kane stonestreet in front of a wall with graffities.
-They're wearing an oversized black bomber jacket and a light purple baseball hat and look at the camera
+They're wearing an oversized black bomber jacket and a light purple baseball hat and look at the camera Image Theo Rumsby

 Board of Trustees

-Robin Deacon (Co-Chair)
+Robin Deacon │ Co-Chair

 Robin Deacon (he/him) is an artist, writer, educator and curator.
 His performances, lectures and videos have been presented at conferences and festivals in the UK and internationally, and his writings on the practice and ethics of performance reenactment and documentation have been published by Routledge, NYU Press and Intellect Live.
 Robin was Professor and Chair of Performance at the School of the Art Institute of Chicago for a decade, and since 2021 has been the Artistic Director and CEO of SPILL Festival.